Christuskirche und Altes Pfarrhaus

 Are there guided tours?

-Check the official website for information on guided tours, which may provide deeper insights into the history and architecture of the site.
+Check the official website for information on guided tours that may provide deeper insights into the history and architecture of the site.

 What’s the best time to visit?